Bluefinger/bevy_rand/tutorial/01-choosing-prng.md

 use bevy_prng::{ChaCha8Rng, WyRand};
 ```

 When you've selected and imported the PRNG algorithm you want to use, you then need to enable it by adding the `EntropyPlugin` to your app.
-This then makes it available for use with `GlobalEntropy` and `EntropyComponent`, as well as registering the types for reflection.
+This then makes it available for use with `GlobalEntropy` and `Entropy`, as well as registering the types for reflection.

 ```rust
 use bevy_ecs::prelude::*;